Making Plans for Nigel

-"Making Plans for Nigel" is a song by English rock band XTC, released as the lead single from their 1979 album, Drums and Wires, by Virgin Records.
+"Making Plans for Nigel" is a song by English rock band XTC, released by Virgin Records as the lead single from their 1979 album Drums and Wires.
 It was written by Colin Moulding, the band's bassist.
-The lyrics are told from the point of view of parents who are certain that their son Nigel is "happy in his world", affirming that his future in British Steel "is as good as sealed", and that he "likes to speak and loves to be spoken to."
+The lyrics are told from the point of view of overbearing parents who are certain that their son Nigel is "happy in his world", affirming that his future, to be spent working for British Steel, "is as good as sealed", and that he "likes to speak and loves to be spoken to".

 The single marked XTC's commercial breakthrough.
-It spent 11 weeks on the UK Singles Chart and peaked at #17.
+It spent 11 weeks on the UK Singles Chart and peaked at No. 17.
 In 2016, the song was ranked number 143 on the Pitchfork website's list of the 200 best songs of the 1970s.
-It was also ranked number 73 in NME's list of 100 best songs of the 70s.
+It was also ranked number 73 in NME's list of the 100 best songs of the 1970s.

 Inspiration

 Bassist Colin Moulding said of the song:

 During this time, XTC typically rehearsed about two or three times a week, at which juncture Moulding would introduce his bandmates to whatever new songs he had been working on.
 He remembered that "Making Plans for Nigel" appeared to receive "a favourable response.
 But at that time, I didn't really have enough confidence in myself to know where I was going with the arrangement.
 The other guys helped me on that, I suppose."